defridge/PP4-PT-Booking/README.md

 - The website was tested on various screen sizes from Galaxy Fold 280px upwards and is responsive and functions as intended.
 - To test this the webpage was loaded in a browser and using Google Dev Tools was changed to 280px and then the responsive window was dragged to max size.
 - The web page responded as intended.
-- Some devices the website was tested on outside of Dev Tools were: Iphone 11, Samsung A6, Macbook Air, HP M27fw FHD monitor.
+- Some devices the website was tested on outside of Dev Tools were: iPhone 11, Samsung A6, Macbook Air, HP M27fw FHD monitor.

 ### Bugs

 At present the only bug found in the project was when testing if, when a user is signed in, if they enter a url in the web search bar that they shouldnt have access to, /bookings/manage_clients for example, instead of raising a 403 error the website get caught in a loop and displays a page isnt working message on the screen.
-While this is not ideal this is highly unlikely to happen in a real world situation as the user would have to know what the url address would be and the only way this would be possible is if they only had trainer/staff logins which would defeat the perpose of trying to navigate to it this way in the first place.
+While this is not ideal this is highly unlikely to happen in a real world situation as the user would have to know what the url address would be and the only way this would be possible is if they only had trainer/staff logins which would defeat the purpose of trying to navigate to it this way in the first place.
 This is something I do plan of fixing in the future.

 ## Deployment